MattSokol79/Python_TDD_test_task/README.md

 ### First create Test file
 - Should have all the test conditions under the class methods
+- So create the class which will test the functions
 ```python
 # This is the test file